MoutonBinoclard/Super-Python-Calculator/README.md

 A complete calculator for scoring tournament for Super Animal Royale.
 It supports solo, duo and squads, offer the possibilitie to export leaderboards and its highly customizable !

+## Want to run the code ?

+All the instruction have been moved to the [Wiki](https://github.com/MoutonBinoclard/Super-Python-Calculator/wiki).
+Please check it out for the installation and usage of the script.

 ## Features

 The project is still being developped, but here are what the script can do so far :